midu16/ocp4-abi-script/README.md

 ```bash
 [midu@GFA2MKUN ocp4-abi-script]$ ./abi.sh -a ./path/to/pull-secret.json -b 4.12.2 -c cluster-plan.yaml -d True
 ```
 In the above use-case, when the deployment environment its total disconnected, the assumption is that the `oc-cli`, `oc-mirror-cli`, `Offline Registry` and `RHCOS Cache server` are made available before.
+In the case of the `oc-cli` and `oc-mirror-cli` are made available in the `${HOME}/ocp4-abi-script/`.

 - The usage in a connected environment:
 ```bash